Home » Cast Iron » Cast Iron Tri Tip Roast

 What is Tri Tip

-Tri Tip is a lean, boneless triangular cut of beef that is super tender and juicy usually comes in 1.5 to 2 pounds.
+Tri Tip is a lean, boneless triangular cut of beef that is super tender and juicy and usually comes in 1.5 to 2 pounds.
 Cut from the Bottom Sirloin.

 It can be slow roasted, grilled, smoked or cook it in a nice cast iron skillet as demonstrated in this recipe.
-Tri tip is easy to cook and goes far to feed your fam.
+Tri tip is easy to cook and goes far to feed your family.

 Tri tip is doesn’t need to be cooked for hours.
 This tender cut can be quickly cooked and sliced against the grain for a simple way to get some deliciously cooked steak on the table!!